mountain-valley/advanced-deep-learning/simclr/README.md

     - [x]  `cifar_supervised_scratch` [reinitialized weights][trained end to end on cifar100]
 3. These modes are made up from a combination of reinitializing weights, training paradigm, and whether the model is first pretrained on imagenet with a linear classifier head trained on cifar100 after (with rest of the model being frozen) or the model is trained end to end on cifar100.
 4. You can run a quick test using CPU with: `CUDA_VISIBLE_DEVICES="" uv run src/main.py --training_mode cifar_supervised_scratch --run-name cpu_test` . ^C after a few steps.
 This is only a simple check to ensure we can load the model, cifar data, and train.
 5. You can submit a job with `sbatch --job-name cifar_supervised_scratch ./scripts/sbatch_one.sh --mode=cifar_supervised_scratch`.
-Ensure that this is working.
+Ensure that this is working by running the script and check the logs are clear of errors.
     1. This script contains a lot of pieces, but the main parts are the shebang, sbatch arguments, activating the environment, and running the script with the correct arguments.
 6. You can submit all jobs with `./scripts/sbatch_all.sh`.
 Don’t do this yet.
     1. This submits a job for all modes.
 All the modes are not ready yet, but it can provide some detail as to submitting jobs.